ntno/aws-exam-prep/sqs-sns.md

 ## SQS - simple queue service
 ## SNS - simple notification service

+sns guarantees message delivery to sqs (but there can be duplicates)

 once component receives message, it will become invisible for 30 seconds (default VisibilityTimeout).  after that time it becomes visible again to other components unless it is deleted using DeleteMessage

 setting VisibilityTimeout to 0 would make the message immediately visible